gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

         outcubes = {
             "intensity": ["add_noise", "convolve", "moments_and_pv"],
             "opacity": [],
-            "mol_column_density": ["convolve"],
+            "emitting_molecule_column_density": ["convolve"],
             "mass": [],
         }

     will save 4 spectral cubes in fits format.
-The first one are the intensities with gaussian noise added, it will be convolved, and the moments and PV diagrams will be computed; the second cube will be the opacity; the third will be the mol_column_density, which will be convolved; and the forth cube will be the masses.
+The first one are the intensities with Gaussian noise added, it will be convolved, and the moments and PV diagrams will be computed; the second cube will be the opacity; the third will be the emitting_molecule_column_density, which will be convolved; and the forth cube will be the masses.
 The first spectral cube will be named I_nc.fits, the second tau.fits, the third Nmol_c.fits, and the fourth m.fits.
 See :doc:`outputs<outputs>` section for a full description of the outputs and the abbreviations used in the filenames of each fits file.

 *verbose* (bolean)
     Set True to verbose messages about the computation.